gravitational/gravity/docs/5.x/quickstart.md

 ## Getting the Tools

-Telekube consists of three major components:
+Gravity consists of three major components:

 * **`tele`**: the CLI tool which is used for packaging and publishing applications.
 * **`tsh`**: the SSH client for establishing secure SSH connections between the Ops Center and the application instances running behind firewalls on private clouds.
   `tsh` is a part of [Gravitational Teleport](http://gravitational.com/teleport/), a free open source SSH server developed, maintained and supported by Gravitational.
-  It can be used independently from Telekube.
+  It can be used independently from Gravity.
 * **Ops Center**: the Web UI for managing published applications and remotely accessing private cloud deployments.

-### Installing Telekube Tools
+### Installing Gravity Tools

 Let's start by installing `tele` and `tsh` CLI tools onto your machine.
 You need to have `sudo` priviliges: